 The other day I wrote something for a client that said in part, “Think Gary Cooper: Be the strong, silent type – but polite.”

-Never mind what it was about, except that it was in the context of a metaphor about making movies.
+Never mind what it was about, except that it was in the context of an analogy about making movies.
 So it made sense.

 But then one of my colleagues asked whether young people would know who Gary Cooper was, and what he was known for.
 So I polled a millennial or two with disappointing results.
 At one point, I tried explaining his character in “High Noon,” and my respondent said, “Sounds kind of like my grandpa.”